diku-dk/futhark/docs/language-reference.rst

-Module types classify modules, with the only (unimportant) difference in expressivity being that modules can contain module types, but module types cannot specify that a module must contain a specific module types.
+Module types classify modules, with the only (unimportant) difference in expressivity being that modules can contain module types, but module types cannot specify that a module must contain a specific module type.
 They can specify of course that a module contains a *submodule* of a specific module type.

 .. _other-files: